MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 and(equals(1, 2), equals(1, 3))
 ```

-And returns these results:
+And respectively returns these results:

-* First example: Both expressions are true, so returns `true`.
+* Both expressions are true, so the functions returns `true`.
-* Second example: One expression is false, so returns `false`.
+* One expression is false, so the functions returns `false`.
-* Third example: Both expressions are false, so returns `false`.
+* Both expressions are false, so the functions returns `false`.

 <a name="average"></a>

 ### average

-Return the average number of an numeric array.
+Return the number average of a numeric array.

 ```
 average(<numericArray>)